Call for projects

-Through its Investigation Award, Public Eye is offering financial support to two investigative projects with a direct link to Switzerland (a Swiss company, the Swiss government or a Swiss person, for instance) and referring to one or more developing and/or emerging countries.
+Through its Investigation Award, Public Eye is offering financial support to two investigative projects with a direct link to Switzerland (a Swiss company, the Swiss government or a Swiss person, for instance) and referring to one or more economically disadvantaged countries.
 Such investigative project must uncover unheard-of aspects about problematic practices, be they environmental damage, human rights violations or illegal financial flows.

 This competition is open to journalists and NGO researchers or members of academic institutions publishing journalistic reports.

-The total amount to be allocated to the two shortlisted investigative project(s) is set at CHF 20,000.
+The amount to be allocated to the shortlisted investigative projects is set at CHF 20,000.
 The investigative projects will be published by Public Eye.

 2. Deadlines for project submissions, payments and publication